 Operations management hopes to give you an overview of the hardware, software, methods, jobs, and pitfalls of these systems.

 These issues change often at lightning speed.
 The need here is to have a good solid understanding of the basics.

 Environmental Concerns, Sustainable Concerns, and Going Green

-Going green in business (and your personal life) is both responsible stewardship to the world we live in and an enhancement to the bottom line.
+Going green in business (and your personal life) is both responsible stewardship of the world we live in and an enhancement to the bottom line.

 What are other businesses doing?
 Is this a business that you would want to enter into?